People may be tired or pale, may be easily susceptible to infection and fever, and may bruise or bleed easily.

 Imaging tests may also be needed.
 Computed tomography (CT) or magnetic resonance imaging (MRI) is done if the person has symptoms that suggest leukemia cells in the brain.
 CT of the chest may be done to check for leukemia cells in the area around the lungs.
 CT, MRI, or ultrasonography of the abdomen may be done to determine whether internal organs are enlarged.
 An echocardiogram (ultrasound of the heart) may be done before starting chemotherapy because chemotherapy drugs sometimes affect the heart.

 Without treatment, most people with AML die within a few weeks to months of the diagnosis.
 With therapy, between 20% and 40% of people survive at least 5 years, without any relapse.
 With intensive treatment, 40 to 50% of younger people can survive at least 5 years.
 Because relapses almost always occur within the first 5 years after initial treatment, most people who remain leukemia-free after 5 years are considered cured.

 The strongest predictor of survival is the type of genetic abnormality present in the leukemia cells.
-People who are older than 60, those with certain findings on blood testing, such as a high white blood cell count, those who develop AML after undergoing chemotherapy or radiation therapy for other cancers, and those with a preceding myelodysplastic syndrome have the poorest prognosis.
+People who are older than 65, those with certain findings on blood testing, such as a high white blood cell count, those who develop AML after undergoing chemotherapy or radiation therapy for other cancers, and those with a preceding myelodysplastic syndrome Myelodysplastic Syndrome (MDS) Myelodysplastic syndrome refers to a group of related disorders in which abnormal blood-forming cells develop in the bone marrow.
+At first, these cells interfere with the production of normal... read more have the poorest prognosis.